 The BCIS Scottish Contractors Panel separately reports on quarterly movement in construction input costs based on their experiences working with subcontractors and preparing tenders.

-This compares with increases of 0.6% and 3.5% reported in 2Q2024 and is based on the findings of the BCIS Scottish Tender Price Assessment Panel (STPAP).
+These are the same increases as were reported in 1Q2025, based on the findings of the BCIS Scottish Tender Price Assessment Panel (STPAP).

 To keep up to date with the latest industry news and insights from BCIS register for our newsletter here.